-Some long term sickness conditions can put your employees out of action for weeks, or even months.
+Some sickness conditions can put your employees out of action for weeks, or even months.
 This costs UK businesses nearly £30 billion every year.

 Many in HR seem to think that they’re powerless when it comes to extended sickness.
 People are going to get ill, and there’s nothing you can do about it.